King Diamond (band): Later years (2001–2017)

 In late November 2010, King Diamond was rushed to the hospital after having several heart attacks.
 There it was discovered that three of his arteries had been blocked, which meant he had to undergo triple bypass surgery.
 Following a successful operation, he returned home to rest.
 Diamond also stopped smoking entirely, changed his diet and began getting regular exercise, according to his wife.
 On 27 January 2012, Diamond made a special appearance at the "5th Annual Nomad Recording Studio Throwdown", performing three songs: "The Family Ghost", "Evil" and "Burn".
 On 9 June 2012, the entire King Diamond band played at the Sweden Rock Festival.
-They were also joined on stage by Michael Denner, Hank Shermann, Mickey Dee and Volbeat's Michael Poulsen.
+They were also joined on stage by Michael Denner, Hank Shermann, Mikkey Dee and Volbeat's Michael Poulsen.
 Vocalist King Diamond stated that the band was expected to begin writing new material for their thirteenth studio album in the fall of 2012.

-On 19 July 2014, the band announced that Hal Patino has been relieved of his duties, for reasons very similar to why he was fired from the band in 1990.
-He was replaced by Pontus Egberg, formerly of the bands Lion's Share and the Poodles.
+On 19 July 2014, the band announced that Patino had been relieved of his duties, for reasons very similar to why he was fired from King Diamond in 1990.
+He was replaced by Pontus Egberg, formerly of Lion's Share and the Poodles.
 In October, King Diamond announced a new compilation titled Dreams of Horror which was released in November through Metal Blade Records, covering the band's entire career.
 In December, Egberg became an official member of the band.

 King Diamond took part in the 2015 Rockstar Energy Mayhem Festival along with bands such as Slayer (who was chosen as the headliner), Hellyeah, The Devil Wears Prada, Thy Art Is Murder, Jungle Rot, Sister Sin, Sworn In, Shattered Sun, Feed Her to the Sharks, Code Orange and Kissing Candice.
 The tour ran from 26 June through 2 August.
 At the 8 July 2015 show in Milwaukee, Wisconsin, King Diamond was forced to perform without his signature face paint due to a severe eye infection, in which doctors advised against the use of any makeup.
 He said that there was no negative feedback from the fans.
-The band then embarked on a special tour from October to December 2015 with thrash metal band Exodus, where the 1987 album Abigail was performed in its entirety.
+The band then embarked on a U.S. tour from October to December 2015 with Exodus, where the Abigail album was performed in its entirety.